CPU-HORDB/HORDB/README.md

 # HORDB
-Scripts for code of HORDB manuscript submitted to Sci Data
+Scripts for code of HORDB manuscript submitted to scientific data

 This program provides the source code and data of HORDB database.
 #About Data